-Ashwagandha, or withania somnifera, is one of the most popular herbs in Ayurveda, the ancient Indian medicine system.
+Ashwagandha, or withania somnifera, is one of the most popular immunity booster Ayurvedic herbs, the ancient Indian medicine system.
 Historians have been able to trace this traditional system of healing remedies as far back as 6000 years ago!
 The plant extract was commonly used thanks to its assumed far reaching health benefits.

 Its name originated from two sanskrit words: ‘Ashva’ meaning horse, and ‘gandha’ meaning smell.
 This refers to the strong horse-like smell the root has.
 Having tried it ourselves, we didn’t equate the smell to horse, as such.
 It does has a mild earthy scent but we didn’t notice it when it is added to green smoothies or juices.

 As mentioned, Ayurvedic doctors believed that ashwagandha could offer a host of health benefits.
 These are just some that it was used for: improved memory, better brain function, sexual balance, stress resilience, and even immunity.

 Ashwagandha is a small shrub and has yellow flowers.
 The plant is native to India as well as North Africa.
 Historically, practitioners would dry the roots and sometimes the leaves too, then grind it down into a fine powder.

 However, this is a basic approach and the level of withanolides (the important active compound) and other important compounds can vary hugely.
 For example, KSM-66 ashwagandha extract has 5% withanolide content.
 It also maintains the same ratio of the other important plant compounds naturally found in the root.
 It requires a gentler water based extraction method, and this also knocks out the strong horse smell too.

 Other extracts can have a stronger withanolide content, but the trade-off is less of the other plant goodness that is lost.